Chestnut Hot Chocolate

 To make this cocktail, you’ll need the following ingredients:

 Hot Cocoa Mix: This is a sweetened chocolate product made with ground cocoa beans and sugar.
-We used Ghirardelli’s Hot Cocoa Mix because it’s rich and chocolatey.
+We used Ghirardelli Double Chocolate Premium Hot Cocoa Mix because it’s rich and chocolatey.

-Ground Cinnamon: This adds cinnamon flavor.
-We used Simply Organic Ground Cinnamon, but any brand of ground cinnamon will work.
+Ground Cinnamon: This is a spice.
+We used Simply Organic Ground Cinnamon.

-Whipped Cream: This is one of the garnishes.
-It’s heavy cream that has been whipped and beaten until it is light and fluffy.
-We used Reddi-Wip from the can for easier application, but you can also make whipped cream at home using an iSi Cream Whipper.
-For a dairy-free version of this drink, try Reddi-wip Non-Dairy Coconut Milk Whipped Topping in place of the whipped cream.
+Whipped Cream: This is heavy cream that has been whipped and beaten until it is light and fluffy.
+We used Reddi-Wip Original Dairy Whipped Topping because it offers easier application than making whipped cream at home using an iSi Cream Whipper.
+For a dairy-free version of this drink, try Reddi-Wip Non-Dairy Coconut Milk Whipped Topping in place of the whipped cream.

 Tasting Notes